SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Introduction

 While these SNe~Ia offer the first glimpse into the properties of the high-$z$ sample, their spectra were observed well-after peak brightness, making comparisons with low-$z$ samples more difficult.
 Furthermore, the spectra of these SNe also had considerable host contamination, which precluded making detailed measurements of SN spectral properties.

 In this work, we present \CosmosSNIa, a SN~Ia discovered in \textit{JWST} imaging as part of the COSMOS-3D Survey, a program which supplements the \textit{JWST} Cosmic Evolution Survey (COSMOS-Web; \citealt{casey_cosmos-web_2023}) with additional slitless spectroscopy and imaging.
 This survey obtained $\sim 100$ arcmin$^2$ of \textit{JWST}/NIRCam images, that serendipitously overlap with those from the Public Release IMaging for Extragalactic Research (PRIMER; \citealt{dunlop_primer_2021}) program.
+In contrast to a deep and narrow survey like the JWST Advanced Deep Extragalactic Survey (JADES; \citealt{Eisenstein23}), a wide-area JWST program like COSMOS is more likely to uncover younger explosions, and in particular, SNe Ia near peak \citep{Fox26}.
 Of the transients discovered in this data, we identified one SN~Ia candidate at $z\sim2$.
 We then activated follow-up observations using an existing \textit{JWST} target-of-opportunity program (ToO; PID 5324) to obtain a multi-band light curve and low-resolution classification spectrum.
 These observations yielded the first \textit{peak-brightness} classification spectrum of a high-$z$ SN~Ia, allowing for a novel detailed comparison to the low-$z$ sample.

 In this paper, we begin \autoref{s:obs} by summarizing these observations.
 In Sections \ref{s:lc} - \ref{s:hd}, we measure a spectroscopic redshift, describe our light curve fitting procedure, place \CosmosSNIa on the Hubble diagram, and put this SN in the context of the other observed high-$z$ SNe~Ia.
 In Sections \ref{s:spec_comp} - \ref{s:vel}, we make use of {\tt kaepora} \citep{Siebert19} to provide a detailed comparison of our rest-frame near-UV to optical spectrum to the properties of low-$z$ SNe~Ia.
 We discuss our conclusions and considerations for future observations in \autoref{s:conc}.
 In this analysis, we assume a standard flat $\Lambda$CDM cosmology with $H_{0} = 70$ \kms $Mpc^{-1}$, $\Omega_{m} = 0.315$.